rjsalvadorr/portfolio-v5/content/posts/broquest.md

 If an object has different states, or can be seen from multiple angles, we needed more graphics for it.
 And also if we have different types of terrain

-No problem, that's gonna be easy.
-I'm a software magician now.

 ![yep yep yep](/media/code/broquest/broquest-sketch-02.jpg "yep yep")

 ## Process

-It wasn't easy.
-If I was a software magician then, I was a very inept one.

 I ended up writing a game engine from scratch by walking through an SDL tutorial.
 Over a few weeks, I learned how to assemble all these elements together: